Generalized Tevelev degrees of $\mathbb{P}^1$: Schubert calculus formula via limit linear series

-while, by the Riemann-Hurwitz formula, the maximum allowed is $g+n-3$.
-This is a contradiction. \item Now, we prove the claim about base-points, again by a parameter count on Hurwitz spaces.
+\item Now, we prove the claim about base-points, again by a parameter count on Hurwitz spaces.
 As in Proposition \ref{prop:limit_tevelev_generic}, we find that demanding additional $f_0,f_1$ share a common factor imposes too many conditions on the cover $[f_0:f_1]$, with the following exception.
-If $f_0,f_1$ are required to vanish to order 1 on some $t_h$, then we have added exactly one vanishing condition, because $V$ was already constrained to be ramified at $t_h$.
+If $f_0,f_1$ are required to vanish to order 1 on some $t_h$ for which $r_h>1$, then we have added exactly one vanishing condition, because $V$ was already constrained to be ramified at $t_h$.
 On the other hand, we lose the incidence condition at $t_h$, which is now automatic, so such $[f_0:f_1]$ are still expected to exist.
+On the other hand, if $r_h=1$, requiring that $f_0,f_1$ vanish at $t_h$ adds 2 conditions, so such $[f_0:f_1]$ are not expected to exist in this case.